2024 Shortlist

 measuring the positions of stars

-a new theory of gravity.
-The rain
+to prove a new theory of gravity.

-that is her husband’s orbit as I perceive it.
+the pressure that is her husband’s orbit

-She and I are moving at different speeds.
+as I perceive it.
+She and I are moving

-Time slows down the faster I go.
+at different speeds.
+Time slows down the faster

-Imagine a scene, I’m holding the most
+I go.
+Imagine a scene, I’m holding

-running, not free-falling.
-I’m standing right
+I’m not running, not free-falling.

-where I always wanted to be, farther
+I’m standing right where I always wanted

-from the dying days of distant stars.
+to be, farther from the dying days

-Imagine a scene, forces of nature
+forces of nature weakening

-weakening in a universe
+in a universe that’s expanding faster

-than even light can traverse it.
+perhaps than even light can traverse it.

 Somewhere the future is happening,